Cloris-Dong/Retell-the-Story/README.md

 2. Download required media files:
    - Create a `gifs` directory in the project root
-   - Download the GIF files from [GitHub Releases](https://github.com/Cloris-Dong/Retell-the-Story/releases)
+   - Download the GIF files from [Google Drive](https://drive.google.com/drive/folders/1mcpuWudznWGXsA0PgjD001qdJKnZha2n?usp=sharing)
    - Place the GIF files in the `gifs` directory

 3. Open `index.html` in your web browser.